Analysis of random walks on a hexagonal lattice: Introduction

-This is the plan of the paper.
-The main definitions and the description of the process are given in Section 2.
+Here is the plan of the paper: The main definitions and the description of the process are given in Section 2.
 The probability distribution of the random walk, with the generating function and the main moments are obtained in Section 3.
-Finally, Section 4 is devoted to investigate the large and moderate deviations for the stochastic process under investigation.
+Section 4 is devoted to investigation of the large and moderate deviations.
+In Section 5 we analyze the first-passage-time problem of the random walk through straight-line boundaries.
+Finally, in Section 6 we provide some concluding remarks.